 How To Keep Your Vinyl Seats Clean

+Here is a solution for how to clean boat seats.
 While you should clean vinyl seats after each use, you should not let them air dry.
-Air drying vinyl seats may seem harmless, but it does a lot more harm than good.
+Air-drying vinyl seats may seem harmless, but it does a lot more harm than good.
 When you leave a vinyl seat to dry on its own, you’re creating a breeding ground for mildew.

 Let’s dive into a few important steps you can take to keep your vinyl seats looking sharp and free from damage.